 Our most salient advice at team AC is to review your listing from the perspective of the buyer.
 If you were looking to procure the services that your company offers, what key words or phrases would you put into the search bar?

-Basically, the language used in your service summary is crucial in making sure relevant buyers can find you, and that your listing succinctly and accurately displays what you have to offer.
-Don’t make this too short; you need to be extremely clear in detailing what you offer, using key terms that buyers are likely to search for.
+Basically, the language used in your service summary is crucial in making sure relevant buyers can find you, and that your listing accurately and succinctly displays what you offer.
+Don’t make this too short; you need to be extremely clear, using key terms that buyers are likely to search for.
 Depending on what you offer, general examples could include “data analytics”, “unified communications”, “cloud consultancy”, etc. Add some more specific phrases as well, to make sure your unique solution can be found.

 Another way of narrowing down the search criteria on G-Cloud involves applying filters.
-This is where those without more “nice to have” attributes are eliminated from the search.
-So, here your selected filters come into play.
+This is where those with fewer “nice to have” attributes are eliminated from the search.

-According to the sales analysis carried out by our Strategic Adviser Lindsay Smith, the most significant attributes worth mentioning in your G-Cloud listing to achieve sales success are as follows:
+According to a sales analysis carried out by our Strategic Adviser Lindsay Smith, the most significant attributes worth mentioning in your G-Cloud listing to achieve sales success are as follows:

 - Email or online and telephone support – Essential